-Among them are HRH Prince Michael of Kent, two former Archbishops of Canterbury, Lord Williams of Oystermouth and Lord Carey of Clifton, the Greek Orthodox Archbishop Gregorios of Thyateira and Great Britain and Syrian Orthodox Archbishop Athanasius Toma Dawod, Vivian Wineman, former President of the Board of Deputies of British Jews, inter-faith leader the late Sir Sigmund Sternberg, HRH The Princess Elena of Romania, HRH Princess Katarina of Yugoslavia, The Duke of Westminster, Lord Denman, Lord Lingfield, chef Albert Roux, as well as a number of current and past Ambassadors and High Commissioners accredited to the Court of St James’s including Argentina, Italy, Ireland, Poland, Dominica, Colombia, Hungary, Slovakia, Albania, Kosovo, Andorra and the Holy See.
+Among them are HRH Prince Michael of Kent, two former Archbishops of Canterbury, Lord Williams of Oystermouth and Lord Carey of Clifton, the Greek Orthodox Archbishop Gregorios of Thyateira and Great Britain and Syrian Orthodox Archbishop Athanasius Toma Dawod, Vivian Wineman, former President of the Board of Deputies of British Jews, inter-faith leader the late Sir Sigmund Sternberg and his son Michael Sternberg QC, HRH The Princess Elena of Romania, HRH Princess Katarina of Yugoslavia, Gerald 6th Duke of Westminster, Lord Denman, Lord Lingfield, chef Albert Roux, as well as a number of current and past Ambassadors and High Commissioners accredited to the Court of St James’s including Argentina, Italy, Ireland, Poland, Dominica, Colombia, Hungary, Slovakia, Albania, Kosovo, Andorra and the Holy See.
 The former Prime Minister Baroness (Margaret) Thatcher was also a member.

 The current British and Irish Delegate is HE Mr Anthony Bailey OBE, who simultaneously serves as the Order’s worldwide Magistral Delegate for Inter-Religious Relations, Secretary General of the Royal Order of Francis I and Deputy of the Royal Deputation within the Grand Magistry in Rome.
 He is supported by a vice delegate and a Delegation Council, which is elected every three years.
 The Vice-Delegate for Great Britain and Ireland is The Rt Hon Lord Murphy of Torfaen and the Vice-Delegate for Gibraltar is the Hon Sir Peter Caruana, QC.